tomtom/vimscriptuploader.rb/README.markdown

   where `VERSION_NUMBER` is an integer that complies with vim's version numbering system (see :help v:version).

-* If you use tags, vimball.rb will compile the comment version from the commit messages since the latest tag.
+* If you use git tags, vimscriptdef.rb will compile the comment version from the commit messages since the latest tag.
 The following tag formats are supported (e.g. if the version number is 1.02): v102, 102, 1.02.

   If you don't use tags, version comments are limited to simple messages if the configuration file defines a field `history_fmt` that must